jordanlim1/fetchdog/README.md

 - Logout functionality
 - Quick Pagination with input
 - Sort results by breed in ascending or descending order
-- Navigate to homepage at any time by clicking logo
+- **Navigate to homepage at any time by clicking fetch logo on the nav bar**

 ## Getting Started